XPLMGraphics

 Draw a string value at location (x, y) using given fontID (XPLMFontID). wordWrapWidth is either an integer width, or None: don’t word-wrap. rgb defaults to the tuple (1.0, 1.0, 1.0) which is white.

 (x, y) represents the lower-left pixel of the string to be written.
+If wrapping occurs, (x, y) represent the lower-left of the first character written and the wrap extends downward from there.

 >>> def MyDraw(phase, after, refCon):